cdl-geneseo/geneseo-dictionary/T/Twenty_A_20A.md

 # Twenty A (20A)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Twenty A (20A)

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 The highway that connects the residential section of Geneseo to the commercial section of town.&quot;Atticus drove down 20A to go to Wegmans.&quot;EOberdorf, S-Z, 2012